The AP Interview: New Pakistani FM seeks better ties with US - NewsBreak

 The AP Interview: New Pakistani FM seeks better ties with US

-Pakistan’s new foreign minister says the United States and his country must move beyond past tensions over Afghanistan and are entering a new engagement after years of strained relations under former Prime Minister Imran Khan .
+UNITED NATIONS (AP) — Pakistan’s new foreign minister says the United States and his country must move beyond past tensions over Afghanistan and are entering a new engagement after years of strained relations under former Prime Minister Imran Khan.

-Bilawal Bhutto Zardari, the 33-year-old son of assassinated Prime Minister Benazir Bhutto , spoke in an interview with The Associated Press in New York, where he was attending meetings this week on the global food crisis at U.N. headquarters.
-He has also held talks with top diplomats, including a one-hour discussion with U.S. Secretary of State Tony Blinken.
+Bilawal Bhutto Zardari, the 33-year-old son of assassinated former Prime Minister Benazir Bhutto, spoke in an interview with The Associated Press in New York, where he was attending meetings this week on the global food crisis at U.N. headquarters.
+He has also held talks with top diplomats, including a one-hour discussion with U.S. Secretary of State Antony Blinken.

 Bhutto Zardari called the meeting with Blinken “very encouraging and very positive and productive.”